sudo-project/sudo/docs/CONTRIBUTING.md

 ## Getting started

-To get an overview of Sudo, please read the [README.md](../README.md).
+To get an overview of Sudo, see the [README.md](../README.md) file.
 There are multiple ways to contribute, some of which don't require writing a single line of code.